-The American Counseling Association (ACA) respects the privacy of its members and other visitors to its Web site.
+The American Counseling Association (ACA) respects the privacy of its members and other visitors to its Web sites (the “Sites”) or use our mobile applications (each an “App”).
+The Sites and Apps are collectively the “Services.”
 ACA strongly believes that if electronic commerce and online activities are to flourish, consumers must be assured that information provided online is used responsibly and appropriately.
 To protect online privacy, ACA has implemented the following policy.

 Most data ACA collects is used only to help us better serve our members.
 It is our general policy to collect and store only personal information that our members and visitors knowingly provide.

 We collect information from you when you choose to provide it to us.
 This may include when you submit a membership application or otherwise join ACA, request information from us, register for a conference or other event, purchase a product, create an account with us, sign up for newsletters or our email lists, use our Services, submit a rating or review, participate in a survey or promotion, or otherwise contact us.

 The information we collect may include your name, address, email address, telephone number, mobile telephone number, geolocation information, photos or videos, user name and, if you are an ACA customer or member, credit/debit card number or other financial information.
 If you use a third party service to login, link to us, or communicate with us (such as a social network or third party video chat), we may receive certain information about you from the third party based on your registration and privacy settings on those third party services

 From General Users.
 ACA does not automatically collect any personal information from users browsing its websites.
 Only aggregate data -- such as the number of hits per page -- are collected.
 Aggregate data are only used for internal and marketing purposes and do not provide any personally identifying information.